steob92/XRTTools/README.md

 ## XRTAnalysis

-The [XRTAnalysis](https://github.com/steob92/XRTTools/blob/master/XRTAnalysis/XRTAnalysis.py) module contains a class and methods that facilitate the use o the *PyXspec* package, as well as a module to calculate the deabsorbed spectrum.
+The [XRTAnalysis](https://github.com/steob92/XRTTools/blob/master/XRTAnalysis/XRTAnalysis.py) module contains a class and methods that facilitate the use of the *PyXspec* package, and a module to calculate the deabsorbed spectrum.

 To start an usual *XRTAnalysis* session, do: